otegecmis/book-search-app/README.md

 ## Book Search App

-This iOS app allows users to search for books by ISBN, view detailed information and save favorites.
-Built with `programmatic UIKit` in the `MVC` architecture, it features custom `reusable UI components` and supports both CollectionView and TableView.
-The app is fully compatible with `Dark Mode`, uses `Alamofire` for network communication and implements a `Persistence Manager` for local data storage.
+An iOS app built with Swift for searching books by ISBN, viewing details and saving favorites.

+- Built the app using **UIKit (Programmatic)** with the **MVC** architecture and developed custom reusable UI components with Dark Mode compatibility.
+- Utilized **SnapKit** for efficient layout management.
+- Integrated **Alamofire** for network communication and implemented local data caching with **UserDefaults** to reduce unnecessary requests and improve performance.

 ### 0. Video Preview